cssupriya04-ctrl/AI-Zombie-Survival-Game/README.md

 - Three guns are available, Pistol, Shotgun and Carbine rifle with some pre-loaded bullets.
 To change between guns, use the scroller of your mouse.
 - Hunt down all the zombies in the terrain by finding them to win.

-## License
-This project is licensed under the MIT License, a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.

-<p align="center"> Copyright (c) 2019 Sai Vittal B. All rights reserved.</p>

 ## Contributing
 - Fork this project by clicking the ```Fork``` button on top right corner of this page.
 - Open terminal/console window.